CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 engineering and exploitation.

 The CHERI team has confirmed exploitability for the non-CHERI-enabled binaries in advance.
-We strongly recommend exploiting the non CHERI enabled version of the code first, as a starting point for understanding potential exploitability of the CHERI version.
+We strongly recommend exploiting the non-CHERI-enabled version of the code first, as a starting point for understanding potential exploitability of the CHERI version.